hoangduytran/blender-manual/manual/sculpt_paint/weight_paint/introduction.rst

    it has a more significant meaning of locking the current influence of chosen bones, so that when you paint other bones, the weight is redistributed only between the unlocked groups.

-   In locations affected by more than two bones this allows more precise tweaking and re-balancing of weights by temporarily focusing on a subset of bones.
-This can also be aided by the :ref:`Lock Relative <bpy.types.ToolSettings.use_auto_normalize>` option, which displays weights as if re-normalized with the locked groups deleted, thus making it appear as if the locked groups did not even exist.
+   In locations affected by multiple bones, this allows more precise tweaking and re-balancing of weights by temporarily focusing on a subset of bones.
+This can also be aided by the :ref:`Lock Relative <bpy.types.ToolSettings.use_auto_normalize>` option, which displays unlocked groups as though re-normalized with the locked groups deleted, thus making it appear as if the locked groups did not even exist.

 Multi-Paint
    Finally, the :ref:`Multi-Paint <bpy.types.ToolSettings.use_auto_normalize>` option allows treating